tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/MTRN3060/Lectures+Workshop/Week 5 + 6 - Inverse Kinematics.md

 ### Multiple Solutions
-The number of solutions depends upon the
+The number of solutions depends upon the number of joints in the manipulator but is also a function of the link parameters and the allowable range of motion.

 # Conceptual Info
 ---